WHO’S DOING IT RIGHT ON YOUTUBE?

 T-SERIES & SET INDIA

-These channels represent the massive population growth and digital adoption in India.
+These channels represent the massive population and digitally enabled crowd in India.

 What makes them successful:

-They act as content aggregators rather than single-person creators.
-By posting multiple times daily (trailers, music videos, movie clips), they occupy more real estate in the YouTube algorithm than any individual could.
+One word: Bollywood.
+In all seriousness, T-Series & Set India act as content aggregators rather than original content creators and, by posting multiple times a day, they occupy more real estate in the YouTube algorithm than any individual could ever dream of reaching.

 KIMPRO & ALAN’S UNIVERSE